-The Engineering Education (ENGE) graduate program at Virginia Tech is ideal for students who are interested in becoming leaders in innovation and catalysts for change in society through rigorous research in the field of engineering education.
-The program strives to prepare students who are interested in a variety of professional goals, including engineering faculty positions in universities of all types, students who wish to pursue careers in policy, and students with a strong interest in educational research, corporate training management, university assessment or university administration.
+The Virginia Tech Department of Engineering Education (ENGE) offers a Doctor of Philosophy (PhD) Degree in engineering education and a Graduate Certificate in engineering education.
+ENGE graduate programs are ideal for students who are interested in becoming leaders in innovation and catalysts for change in society through engineering education.
+The programs strive to prepare students who are interested in a variety of professional paths, including students who wish to pursue engineering faculty positions in universities of all types; students who wish to pursue careers in policy; and students with a strong interest in educational research, corporate training management, university assessment, or university administration.
+The inherent flexibility of the programs allow students to tailor their curriculum and research to prepare them to achieve their goals in engineering education.